Navigation area

 Most study programmes in Germany conclude with a bachelor’s or master's degree.
 Special subjects like medicine or law conclude with the state examination.
 Students therefore receive a state degree certificate, in other words the state determines the exam regulation.
 Most students ended up with an advanced degree (Magister) or a diploma before bachelor’s and master’s degrees were introduced in Germany.

 There are even still a few study programmes that use these certificates.
-Studying for a PhD requires a recognised university degree.
+Studying for a requires a recognised university degree.
 It must usually correspond to a master's degree or Magister, diploma or state exam.

 The German and English language web portals ‘Hochschulkompass’ and ‘Study in Germany’ provide clear and concise information on degrees in Germany.
 The ‘Research in Germany’ website explains all you need to know concerning PhD opportunities.
 The DAAD’s ‘PhDGermany’ database lists doctoral positions for international students.